Fettuccine Pumpkin Cauliflower Alfredo (Cauli-Fredo)

 American Family Insurance has started the #FamilyDinnerTable campaign to share their the belief that the next generation of dreamers starts at the family dinner table.
 Follow along as we join with American Family Insurance to share family recipes and stories through Facebook, Pinterest and Twitter, and be sure to follow the AmFam Back to the Family Dinner Table board for meal and recipe inspiration.

-A rich cauliflower cream paired with autumn flavors of pumpkin & sage combine for the most amazing lighter version of the classic fettuccine alfredo.
+A rich cauliflower cream paired with autumn flavors of pumpkin and sage combine for the most amazing lighter version of the classic fettuccine alfredo.

 - 1 clove garlic